-Chassis no: 0834 - Coachwork: Sports Cars Owner: Andreas Mohringer - Category: C Alfredo "Dino" Ferrari was the only son Enzo had from his marriage with Laura Garello.
-Dino died in June 1956, aged 24 and in his memory Enzo named all the cars built with the V6 engine designed at the time by Vittorio Jano "Dino".
-Fitted with a Drogo Berlinetta body, the prototype chassis o834 fitted with a 1.6 liter engine was tested on April 13, 1965 at the Modena Aerautodromo by Lorenzo Bandini and did its race debut at the Monza 1000 Km on 25 April.
-After Le Mans, the engine capacity was taken to 2 liter, the roof was cut and the car was given to Ludovico Scarfiotti, who won the European Mountain Championship.
+The first short-lived ATS company was established in 1961 by Giorgio Alfredo "Dino" Ferrari was the only son Enzo had from his marriage with Lau-Billi, Count Giovanni Volpi di Misurata and Jaime Ortiz Patino.
+The comra Garello.
+Dino died in June 1956, aged 24 and in his memory Enzo named all pany started with ambitious projects, both in Formula One and Sport Car the cars built with the V6 engine designed at the time by Vittorio Jano "Dino". races, but the company went into liquidation in 1964.
+Fitted with a Drogo Berlinetta body, the prototype chassis 0834 fitted with a 1.6 liter engine was tested on April 13, 1965 at the Modena Aerautodromo The last ATS attempt on the racing scene was in 1968 with the presentation of a 2-seater Sport Prototype powered by a 997 cc Ford Anglia by Lorenzo Bandini and did its race debut at the Monza 1000 Km on 25 April.
+After Le Mans, the engine capacity was taken to 2 liter, the roof was cut and engine.
+The car was probably built in just two examples and chassis oor had its race debut at the 1968 Circuito del Mugello driven by Romano the car was given to Ludovico Scarfiotti, who won the European Mountain Martini, aka "Shangry-là".
+The car won its class.
+Championship.
 In 1967 the car was loaned to Scuderia Nettuno for the Targa Florio, where it finished 4th overall with Venturi and Williams.
 Then the car was sold to Leandro Terra who kept it till 1997.

-1956 ASTON MARTIN DB3 S

-Chassis no: DB3S/11 - Coachwork: Owner: Alejandro Roemmers- Category: F The eleventh and last "works" car built, this example was sold new to American racing driver Rod Carveth.
+1956 ASTON MARTIN DB3 S Chassis no: DB3S/11 - Coachwork: Owner: Alejandro Roemmers- Category: F The eleventh and last "works" car built, this example was sold new to American racing driver Rod Carveth.
 A personal friend of Aston Martin team manager John Wyer, Carveth remained at the factory in England for two weeks in order to oversee the building of his new black race car.
 Raced at several events in the USA, in 1958 it was damaged in an accident at Nassau, repaired at the factory and raced again in 1959 by Carveth in Australia.
 Back to the USA, the car was sold to its new long-term owner who retained it for 30 years.
 In the late 1980s the car was fully restored and subsequently used at the most important historical events.